felangel/bloc/CONTRIBUTING.md

 If you want to help maintain translations in the future, add yourself to `.github/DOCS_ISSUE_TEMPLATE.md`.

+### Style suggestions

+We are grateful for whatever help we can get.
+Here are a few tips:
+- We use docsfiy for document rendering.
+See that syntax for ways to include code fragments.
+- We prefer includes to code files rather than generating new snippets and including.
+(Some old examples make snippets, which we are slowly migrating.)
+  This is to keep the docs in sync if we modify the tutorial.
+  - If the code changes but the tutorial doesn't get updated, we also get out of sync.
+To avoid this, you might add a section linking to a specific commit/version that reflects the state of the tutorial at the time you write the doc.

+## Pull requests

 To make PRs more readable, please provide this checklist to the PR description so other contributors can easily see what's already done.